 There’s only one way to dive Socorro and that’s by liveaboard.
 It is a 26 hour sail from Cabo San Lucas, so there are no dive operators or “shore diving” out there.

 There are around 10 liveaboards currently operating in Socorro, which you can explore here.
 Most liveaboards have the same itinerary and will cover all of the best dive sites in Socorro.

 Check out our video tour of Nautilus Under Sea, which we travelled on in January 2020.

 We love Socorro so much it’s a regular on our Girls that Scuba Trips schedule.
 Check the button below to see where our trips are heading in the upcoming year!

 What dive experience do I need to dive Socorro?

 We advise divers to be Advanced Open Water certified with over 50 dives to scuba dive in Socorro.
-You can expect conditions like currents and most dive sites you will visit are 25 meters or below.
+You can expect conditions like currents, and most dive sites you will visit are 25m (82 feet) or deeper.